-beta.gouv.fr is the Digital Services Incubator, a mission of the French government’s Secretariat-general for Government Modernisation.
+beta.gouv.fr is the Digital Services Incubator, a mission of the French government’s DINUM - FR.
 Our aim is to spread the culture of digital innovation throughout the administration.
 We do this through State Startups.

 A State Startup is not just an oxymoron, but a match between a team and a mission.
 There is no capital investment, no separate juridical entity, only the usage of the tools and practices of the digital startups to solve a friction in an interaction an administration has with citizens.
 We help it identify an “intrapreneur”, one of its civil servants ready to hustle her way into delivering a digital public service, and create a team of experts around her.
 We hire developers, data scientists, designers, product managers and all needed talents, either under short-term contracts or as independent contractors, and coach that team so it stays laser-focused on solving real-world issues for real-world users.
 This team of 2 to 4 people will have 6 months to prove a digital product can improve the situation.

 The new version of the French Open Data Portal (data.gouv.fr - FR) was the first State Startup to come into existence, back in June of 2013.
 Made publicly available in December that same year, it brought social features to a tool that used to be a catalog of spreadsheets —as in every other country at the time.
 The new interface created feedback loops from civil society, that could now publish reuses, towards the institutions producing data, thus allowing them to increase the quality of their datasets by leveraging the crowd.
 Being open-source, this tool is now used in other countries such as Luxembourg, transferring capabilities EU-wide.